isolate-org/documentation/docs/index.md

 $transaction->closeTransaction();
 ```

-### Why should you use Isolate or similar abstraction layer?
+### Why to use Isolate or similar abstraction layer?

 Most important and probably the only argument is a **possibility to change storage without touching
 application code**.
 Ok but how many times storage is replaced during application lifecycle?
 Once, maybe twice?